As a business owner, you strive to make it easy for people to work with you.

 But, instead of putting your business in the situation of playing banker, use a “bill me later” option.
 When you use these services, you collect your entire fee upfront (usually within 2 days maximum), and your customer pays the credit service.

-Weave and Sunbit have partnered to help you drive more business and serve more customers with Buy Now, Pay Later flexible payment options.
+Weave and Sunbit have partnered to help you drive more business and serve more customers with Buy Now, Pay-over-time flexible payment options.
 Now you can confidently offer financing to 85% of your customers and just a 30-second application gives customers their options.

 Buy Now, Pay Later options can also drive more business.
 45% of Buy Now, Pay Later users say that they use financing services to make purchases that won’t otherwise be feasible.³